SaimShaikh/Cloud_Computing/AWS/AWS _Lambda _Function/AWS Lambda Function.md

 AWS Lambda is a serverless computing service that lets you run code in response to events without managing servers.
 You just upload your code, and AWS automatically handles the rest, scaling as needed and only charging for the time your code runs.
-Lambda is ideal for event-driven workloads, microservices, scheduled tasks, lightweight APIs, glue logic, and short-lived processing jobs.
+Lambda is ideal for event-driven workloads, microservices, scheduled tasks, lightweight APIs, and short-lived processing jobs.

+* Why is Lambda called serverless?
+AWS Lambda is called “serverless” because you don’t manage servers — AWS does.
+But don’t get it twisted — servers still exist.
+They’re just hidden from you. 😏
 ---

 ### AWS Lambda language support